chuanhui-hu/Autonoship_simulation/README.md

 If the simulation is extremely slow or even fails to start:

-    1. try reducing the number of targetships in ~/autonoship/src/autonoship_simulation/launch/autonoship_gazebo.launch
+    1. try running the scenario with less targetships (e.g. scenario1 only has one targetship)